matildabrown/rWCVP/cran-comments.md

 ## Resubmission
+2023-12-08
+-- MJMB: Fixes offline errors, mapping bugs.
+Passing checks with no errors, warnings or notes.

 2023-08-04
 -- MJMB: New version that fixes checklist report issues (see NEWS.md for other changes).
 Passing checks with no errors, warnings or notes.